 2.1.
 A Note about Time Zones

-As you work through your course, you will see dates and times when new
+As you work through your course, you’ll see dates and times when new materials

-materials are released and when homework assignments and exams are due.
-It is
+are released and when homework assignments and exams are due.
+It’s important to

-important to remember that edX lists all times in Coordinated Universal Time
+remember that edX lists all times in universal coordinated time (UTC).
+When you

-(UTC).
-When you see a time in your course, we recommend that you use a time
+see a time in your course, we recommend that you use a time zone converter to

 Time and Date Time Zone Converter